kyma-project/telemetry-manager/docs/user/resources/01-telemetry.md

 # Telemetry

-The `telemetry.operator.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define a telemetry module instance.
-To get the up-to-date CRD and show the output in the YAML format, run this command:
+The `telemetry.operator.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define a Telemetry module instance.
+To get the current CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd telemetry.operator.kyma-project.io -o yaml